ankitbtanna/ankitbtanna/README.md

 - Document guidelines for clean code and responsible for consistent/improved developer experience in VS Code as the team grew larger.

 ----
-## <p align="center">Zensar - Services</p>

-*Zensar’s Learning and Development team had offered me freshers and experienced professionals given my background of training delivery in previous organizations and trials.
-I built courses for beginners and intermediate usage along with project specific trainings.*
+### [Zensar - Services] **Project:** Training (Nov 2018 - Oct 2019)

 ### **Key Roles and Responsibilities:**
 - Design curriculum for Freshers and Experienced professionals for generic/project specific training
 - Deliver trainings for a batch of 20-30 people for varied durations ranging from 1 week to 6/8 weeks.
+- Zensar’s Learning and Development team had offered me freshers and experienced professionals given my background of training delivery in previous organizations and trials.
+I built courses for beginners and intermediate usage along with project specific trainings.
 - Prepare tests for evaluating the training knowledge

-### **Project:** MasterCard Design Framework (Oct 2019 – Jan, 2020)
+### [Zensar - Services] **Project:** MasterCard Design Framework (Oct 2019 – Jan, 2020)
 MasterCard Design Framework was started as one of the projects under the rebranding effort of all the MasterCard products/portals which were online.
 This meant that look and feel would be consistent across the portals around the world.

 ### **Key Roles and Responsibilities:**